vduce/randa-kassis-website/public/articles/article7.md

 In such conditions, Islamist movements—better organised than their secular or liberal counterparts—quickly filled the political and cultural vacuum left behind.
 Although they gained momentum, their ability to sustain long-term governance remained questionable, as their structure mirrored that of the repressive regimes they opposed, particularly in their approach to censorship and control.
 More importantly, these movements remained trapped in a past era, disconnected from contemporary realities.
 Egypt is perhaps the clearest example of political Islam’s dwindling support base.

-Syria: The Complexity of the Uprising and Shifting Realities
+<i>Syria: The Complexity of the Uprising and Shifting Realities</i>

 Among all Arab uprisings, the Syrian case emerged as the most complex, for a multitude of intertwined reasons.
 What began as calls for reform quickly met with violent repression, causing the demands to escalate into calls for regime change and the removal of President Bashar al-Assad.